MichaelTj02/ComputerVision_Group17/README.md

 Week6.ipynb used for pre-processing.

-ComputerVisionProject.ipnby used for training, testing and validation.
+ComputerVisionProject.ipynb used for training, testing and validation.

 Michael Tjokrowardojo (301416843)